Anxiety Disorder: When Worry Is An Everyday Occasion

 Treating Anxiety Disorders

-Generalized anxiety disorder is usually treated with cognitive behavioral therapy (CBT) or psychotherapy, though antidepressants or antianxiety medications have proven useful in some cases.
+Treatment for GAD and other anxiety disorders typically involves cognitive behavioral therapy (CBT) or psychotherapy, though antidepressants or antianxiety medications have proven useful in some cases.
 CBT focuses on the negative thought patterns that lead to negative behaviors, ultimately replacing them with more positive, realistic ones.

 Stress management techniques and support from friends and family are also critical to overcoming anxiety disorders.
 Though even best-case scenarios will still see the return of symptoms from time to time, most people see substantial gains from treatment and a loving support system.